Best Lithium Stocks ASX For Your Next Investment

 In our opinion, Magnis could become the sixth-largest battery manufacturer in the world.
 The lithium-ion battery industry is a nascent industry with an addressable market of $100 billion by 2022.
 In a very competitive sector, Magnis has certain advantages over its peers.
 The company has unique intellectual properties in battery technology.
 They have patent protection in over thirty-five countries.
 Magnis is also run by a highly experienced and credible board of Directors, with Nobel Prize winner.
 In fact, the firm disposes of unrivalled capabilities and expertise in the lithium-ion battery, automotive innovation, and mining sectors.
 Moreover, Magnis is on the way to become a fully vertically integrated company.
 This provides the firm end to end supply chain management and control, and that is a serious edge over the competition.

-Currently, at around 30.5 cents per share, Magnis could exhibit massive upside potential with the commercial production for 1HFY22.
+Currently, at around 30.5 cents per lithium stock, Magnis could exhibit massive upside potential with the commercial production for 1HFY22.

 Vulcan Energy Resources (ASX: VUL)

-Another lithium play that we like is Vulcan.
-Today, Vulcan price action appears to be relatively stable at $11.58 per share.
-VUL shares are currently at a 30% discount from their recent all-time high at $16.65.
+Another lithium stocks ASX that we like on the chart is Vulcan.
+Today, Vulcan’s lithium stock price appears to be relatively stable at $11.58 per share.
+VUL ASX lithium stocks are currently at a 30% discount from their recent all-time high at $16.65.
 This could be an opportunity to consider some Vulcan shares for your portfolio while it is still cheap.

 2021 so far is an impressive bull run for Vulcan, given VUL priced at $2.73 at the beginning of the year compared to today’s double-digit share price.